dominikkomar-github/Music-Player/README.md

 - Seeing which song is currently playing.
 - Timer and slider used to track the song playthrough.
 - Play/Pause/Next/Previous
+- Song fast-forwarding/back

 TO-DO:

 - Implement the "History" feature where the last songs played will be displayed on the top left.
-- Implement AutoPlay, so when the current song finishes, next one will be played.
+- Implement AutoPlay, so the next one will be played when the current song finishes.
 - Make the "Next/Previous" buttons work.
 - Add more songs.